mirkin-pixel/ha-adsb-station/README.md

 | Maximum range north … northwest | Sensor (km) | The record for that sector, with `recorded_at`, `flight` and `hex` as attributes |
 | Reset range records | Button | Clears all eight |

-The records only ever grow, and they survive a restart of Home Assistant — a record that started over every restart would be worth nothing.
+The records only ever grow, and they survive a restart of Home Assistant, because a record that started over every restart would be worth nothing.
 The sensors also stay readable when nothing is flying, because a record from last month is still a reading.

 That same growth makes them wrong the moment the antenna moves or a neighbour puts up a shed, which is what the button is for.
 Pressing it while aircraft are in view immediately sets fresh records from them, measured from where the antenna is now.